cordeous/taskmanager/README.md

 # Database Final Project: Task Manager

-This project includes the HTML and PHP files with the code to the website found in the [csmath.uprm.edu](https://csmath.uprm.edu/comp4018.php) website.
+This project includes the PHP files with the code to the website found in the [csmath.uprm.edu](https://csmath.uprm.edu/comp4018.php) website.

 ## About